pojenchen/pojenchen.github.io/_pages/biography.md

 {% include base_path %}

-Po-Jen Chen received the B.S. degree in Electrical Engineering from National Taiwan University in 2019.
+I obtained my bachelor’s degree in Electrical Engineering at National Taiwan University.
-Also, he just finished the master's thesis defense on Sep.
-24, 2021.
+During the undergraduate, I worked with [Tsung-Te Liu](http://www.ee.ntu.edu.tw/profile2.php?id=1020909) on the elliptic curve cryptographic processor.
+The result is presented in TCAS-II, 2020.